reactjs/rfcs/README.md

 cohesively with all the other features, or does not fall into our view of the scope of React.
 However, getting merged is not the only success criteria for an RFC.
 Even when the API design does not match the direction we'd like to take, we find RFC discussions very valuable for research and inspiration.
-We don't always review community RFCs timely, but whenever we start work on a related area, we check the RFCs in that area, and review the use cases and concerns that the community members have posted.
+We don't always review community RFCs in a timely manner, but whenever we start work on a related area, we check

+the RFCs in that area, and review the use cases and concerns that the community members have posted.
 When you send an RFC, your primary goal should not be necessarily to get it merged into React as is, but to generate a rich discussion with the community members.
 If your proposal later becomes accepted,